amrityam/kubernetes-hands-on/README.md

 ![voting-app!](/images/result-app.png)

-To stop the application and to delete all deployments and services run below command.
+To stop the application and to delete all deployments and services for demo-voting-app run below command.

 ```
 kubectl delete namespace demo-voting-app